Flofrost/CringeMidi/README.md

 # CringeMidi
-Midi for the BraunFIghters hardware
+Midi for the BraunFighters hardware